ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 #### Define our design examples

-We need to continue with the design examples — not styles or assemblies or components or patterns or whatever — work that has picked up in December work we have got.
+We need to continue with the design examples — not styles or assemblies or components or patterns or whatever — work that was picked up in December.
 See what we’ve got.
 See what others have got.
 Rationalise from there.
 Need to continue to do this with the rest of the team.

 ...and look at how this fits against all the other stuff happening across gov. ([Chris Taylor](https://twitter.com/ctdesign) at the Home Office lead a meet on case study work which seems very relevant to my immediate day-to-day needs.)